top of page

 No. of Nights: 4 (Days 7, 8, 9 & 10 of larger trip)

-On the surface, Japan appears to be a moderately environmentally-friendly place.
-That said, they do seem to use so much plastic – it’s a bit ridiculous!
-Every single time I buy something, whatever it is, it's invariably wrapped in a thin film of plastic and then inserted into a plastic bag (and this is at a minimum, done without question).
-I guess it is a bit behind the times: for instance, compared to many parts of the world (say Europe for example, where they charge for any type of plastic bag (the default being no bag at all unless you ask)), it's less advanced - not that charging for a plastic bag is incredibly advanced anyhow!
-It’s a bit of a pity.
-I can only but imagine the copious amount of plastic waste coming from Japan.
-“Japan generates more plastic packaging waste per capita than any other country except the United States", according to one source.
-That said, most of the rest of the world is very far from being perfect in this respect, very far indeed.
-We use way too much single-use plastics, wherever we are, a ludicrous amount!
-In England for example, so much of the food packaging is plastic packaging, a lot of which is single-use.
-And the problem with plastic is really just scratching the surface of what is wrong with the way the world is being treated today (not just by Japanese companies, not by any means at all) – the world all-over is ‘littered’ with supra-national companies that ultimately only give a shit about one thing: monitory profit, and this is at the expense of everyone and everything else, it truly is disgraceful.
-I wish the government had the power and the desire to stop them.
+On the surface, Japan appears to be a moderately environmentally friendly place.
+That said, they do seem to use so much plastic, and it is a bit ridiculous.
+Every single time I buy something, whatever it is, it is almost always wrapped in a thin film of plastic and then placed into a plastic bag, and this is done without question.
+I suppose it is a bit behind the times.
+For instance, compared to many parts of the world, Europe for example, where they charge for any type of plastic bag and the default is simply no bag at all unless you ask, it is less advanced.
+Not that charging for a plastic bag is especially advanced in itself.
+It is a bit of a pity.
+I can only imagine the copious amount of plastic waste coming from Japan.
+One source even claims that Japan generates more plastic packaging waste per person than any other country except the United States.

 20190526_170844.jpg